Q. Would you give more details about available accommodations?

 Q. How much in advance do I need to make a reservation to still be able to get my dates?

 A. We can’t predict when our facilities will be fully booked.
 Mid-May to mid-June and September are usually the busiest periods for us.
 However, we are not the only guests at these popular facilities.
-Often we share them with groups of European parasailers, groups from car rallies, Ducati reunions, Alpine troop reunions, and groups of other cyclists.
-When the Giro d'Italia, or other cycling events, are nearby, our hotel and every other hotel for miles around, will fill up with cycling teams.
+We have shared them with groups of German-speaking parasailers, car rally crews, Ducati motorcycle rally participants, Alpine troop reunions, and groups of European cyclists.
+When the Giro d'Italia, or other cycling events, are nearby, our hotel and every other hotel for miles around, fill up with cycling teams.
 The best advice that we can offer is to make your reservations as early as you can.
 We require only a token deposit of $100.

 Q. Rather than go through the hassle of taking our bikes to Italy, can we rent bikes from you?